 This home owner decided to do all her interior trim and doors in Revere Pewter, and kept the walls white.
 It’s an interesting and original idea, as most people are accustomed to seeing the opposite, ie white trim on colored walls.

 Another fantastic place to consider using Revere Pewter is on your home’s exterior.

-A note about the trim color above: I don’t know what it is!
+A note about the trim color above: I’ve had a lot of questions about the color of the trim in the photo above.
+Unfortunately, I don’t know what color it is!
 The home pictured isn’t mine, and I did not pick the paint colors, so I can’t say for sure what white paint is on the trim.
 I have tried to find online records of what color was used for the trim and have not found any information.
 I would have included it if I knew!
 My recommendation is take this photo to your local paint expert and ask them what they think, their guess is as good as mine!
 Then get samples and test things in real life.
 Never base paint decisions on photos.